gwilku/jscan-docs/general/modifications.rst

 2. Install JScan
 3. Purchase a license (from within the app)
 4. `Connect`_ to your vehicle
-	This is when the app store account license reads and locks the vehicle VIN, so if you connect to your mom's / dad's / friend's vehicle to show them how JScan works, you will bind the license to their VIN.
-There's no "undo".
 5. Go to Adaptation section
 6. Find the setting you want to change
 7. Choose a new value and tap the "GO" button.